Chrysanthemum White Rust

 Fact sheets and references:

-Chrysanthemum white rust fact sheet (pdf)
+Printable Chrysanthemum white rust pathogen alert (pdf)

-Cooperative Agricultural Pest Survey Chrysanthemum White Rust
+Cooperative Agricultural Pest Survey Chrysanthemum White Rust page

 USDA/APHIS Chrysanthemum White Rust Web page

-Chrysanthemum White Rust: Systematic Botany and Mycology Lab of USDA Agricultural Research Service (Nice photos of symptoms)
+Chrysanthemum White Rust: Systematic Botany and Mycology Lab of USDA Agricultural Research Service

-last reviewed April 9, 2008 |
+last reviewed February 18, 2021 |